A short visit to Bah Hahbah

 (it’s a #Mainething)

 Are you the kind of traveller who loves taking scenic drives, experiencing gorgeous vistas, visiting quaint seaside towns and villages, walking on lovely beaches, and enjoying the beauty of nature?
 Then, Maine is a perfect place to head for your next vacation destination.
 Maine is a nature lover’s paradise.
 This state has it all.
-Mountains, lakes, beautiful Atlantic Ocean coastline, scenic views at every turn, beautiful parks, and lush forests, making it one of the most picturesque states in the US.
+Mountains, lakes, beautiful Atlantic Ocean coastline, scenic views at every turn, beautiful parks, and lush forests make it one of the most picturesque states in the US.

 Every couple of years or so, we take a road trip to Nova Scotia.
 While we enjoy travelling through Canada, we prefer driving along the coast from Boston to New Brunswick.
 This drive along the I-95 (and the more coastal routes) provides us with much more ocean time, seafood, and the coastal communities we love – such as Salem, Rockport, Portsmouth, Portland, and the beach town of Old Orchard Beach.